ardiantutomo/cinch-assignment/README.md

     php artisan migrate
     ```

-7. Start the development server:
+7. Run the seeders:
     ```bash
+    php artisan db:seed
+    ```
+8. Start the development server:
+    ```bash
     php artisan serve
     ```
-8. Register a user by using the register endpoint
+9. Register a user by using the register endpoint
-9. Use the access token to access the protected routes (List and Show product)
+10. Use the access token to access the protected routes (List and Show product)

 ## Running Unit Tests